 Requirements for Growing Cucumbers Vertically

 Cucumber loves a location that is warm and has sunny exposure, it should be less windy, too, but air circulation must not be compromised.
-And because cucumber originated in South Asia, it does not like temperature dipping below 50 F (10 C).
+And because cucumber originated in South Asia, it does not like temperatures dipping below 50 F (10 C).
 The optimum temperature to grow cucumbers falls in the range of 60–95 F (15–35 C).

 It prefers well-drained, loose, and deep soil, rich in organic matter and neutral in pH.
 For containers, you can use your potting mix enriched with good-quality compost or organic cattle manure.

-Regular and deep watering is the key to get productive cucumber harvest.
+Regular and deep watering is the key to getting a productive cucumber harvest.
 It is due to the high water content of its fruits.
 While watering, avoid wetting the foliage as it may encourage fungal diseases like mildew.

 If you’re growing cucumber in your garden, it’s important to mulch around the base of the plant to improve the moisture-retaining ability of the soil.